soleo/peapod-hackathon/README.md

 Hackathon Ideas in Peapod.

 ## When
 We are going to have a regular schedule for the hackathon event.
-The event will be hosted every Tuesday in [Peapod Propulsion Lab 9th Floor, The Loop](https://foursquare.com/v/peapod-propulsion-labs/526aba5e11d27edb8ead6088) if there is no cancellation notification.
+The event will be hosted every Wednesday in Peapod HQ if there is no cancellation notification.

 ## How